Moh-Sameer-Khan/Geekster/Weekly-Test/Test-09July-E-Commerce-API/README.md

 ## [**Project Summary**](#heading-ids) ##
 ____
-> - **[Aim :-](#heading-ids)** *This is basically good project for learning purpose springBoot basics, Annotation, API, spring mvc and CRUD Operation, crud Repository inbuilt method, and Custom Finder and Custom Query.
-In this project i just add Employye, add Address, get Employee, remove Employee By Id, update EmployeeInformation, get Address by id , Address by id, Address delete, Address add, Address update by ID and State, a lot of things i learned from this project.*
+> - **[Aim :-](#heading-ids)** *This is basically good project for learning purpose springBoot basics,Mapping, Annotation, API, spring mvc and CRUD Operation, crud Repository inbuilt method, and Custom Finder and Custom Query.
+In this project i just add Users, add Address, get Users, remove users By Id, update product, get Address by id , Address by id, Address delete, Address add, Address update by ID and State, a lot of things i learned from this project.*

 ## **[👨‍💻 Sameer](#heading-ids)** ##
 ____